 When considering a Southeast Asia trip you will be forgiven for not thinking of the possibility of traveling to Brunei.
-The tiniest country in the region, it is also one of the least visited.
+The tiniest country in the region (yet bigger than Nauru and Tuvalu), it is also one of the least visited.
 But despite its small size, there are enough things to do in Brunei to keep you busy for at least two to three days, just like I did.

-If you are planning to travel to Brunei, I would recommend budgeting for three days, but if you only have a weekend, you can still cover most of the best things to do in Brunei by squeezing them in and organising your schedule ahead of time.
+If you want to know how long you should make your Brunei travel itinerary, I would recommend budgeting for three days.
+If you only have a weekend, you can still cover most of the best things to do in Brunei by squeezing them in and organising your schedule ahead of time.
 Planning can do wonders here.

 - Introduction to Brunei